rechenplan/ito/README.md

 ## Definition 1.7

 Let A be a P space.
-Let a, b in A. We say a and b are join equivalent and write a ~ b iff for all subsets Y of A we have join(X, a) = join(Y, b).
+Let a, b in A. We say a and b are join equivalent and write a ~ b iff for all subsets X of A we have join(X, a) = join(X, b).

 ## Lemma 1.8